About UW Pediatric Residency

 Heather McPhillips, MD, MPH

-Heather McPhillips, MD, MPH, is the Pediatric Residency Program director and a professor in the Department of Pediatrics.
+Heather McPhillips, MD, MPH, is the Pediatric Residency Program Director and a Professor in the Department of Pediatrics.
 She is a general pediatrician who is a continuity clinic preceptor and primary care physician at our UW Roosevelt clinic; she is also an inpatient attending on our general medicine service and newborn nursery.
 Prior to becoming the program director, she was our associate program director for 14 years.
-She is nationally recognized as a leader in pediatric graduate medical education and has focused on reducing burnout, promoting resident wellness and balancing career and families.
+She is a nationally recognized leader in pediatric graduate medical education and has focused on reducing burnout, promoting resident wellness and balancing career and families.
 Outside of work, she loves to play indoor soccer with the team she has been playing with for 10+ years and hang out with her husband and two teenage sons along with their two dogs.
 Shopping, concerts, great food, hiking, watching basketball, cooking and listening to music occupy most of their weekends.

 Maneesh Batra, MD, MPH